13th October 2022

 What are the signs of deafness in kittens?

-Simply watch your kitten as they walk around the house.
-If they’re not startled by loud noises or don’t respond to common household sounds, your kitten could be deaf.
+A good way to tell if your kitten is deaf is to simply watch them as they walk around the house.
+If they’re not startled by loud noises or don’t respond to common household sounds, it’s likely that your kitten could be deaf.

 Is my cat deaf or just ignoring me?